Model-driven Stochastic Trace Clustering: Model-driven stochastic clustering

+Usually, ER of a log-model combination is calculated as the total ER (over all traces)~\cite{Alkhammash2022}.
+To be able to be able to compare ER scores across different clusters (or event logs) with different amounts of traces, we also opted to use the average ER score over traces (Line 15).
+In the clustering algorithms, we calculate the ER value of individual traces only, so there is no difference.
+However, in the full results (see \ref{sec:FullResults}), we report both the average ER and the full sum.

 Additionally, as mentioned above, the original ER formulation also handles non-fitting traces using a background model.
-However, in our method, ER scores are computed only for trace–DFG combinations in which the trace was used to discover the DFG.
-Thus, the model is guaranteed to fit the trace and its probability can be directly derived from the DFG without a background model.
-Finally, to avoid numerical underflow when computing probabilities for complex models (e.g., traces with many loops), the implementation constrains each trace probability to be at least $10^{-10}$ before taking the logarithm.
+However, in our method, ER scores are computed only for trace–DFG combinations in which the trace was used to discover the unfiltered DFG.
+The model therefore always fits the trace, and its probability can be directly derived from the DFG without resorting to a background model.
+Finally, as mentioned before, to avoid numerical underflow when computing probabilities for complex models (e.g., traces with many loops), our implementation enforces a lower bound on trace probabilities.
+Specifically, each probability is constrained to be at least $\varepsilon = 10^{-10}$ before the logarithmic transformation.
+This effectively introduces a ceiling on the information cost for traces with extremely low likelihood.
+While this may yield slightly optimistic absolute ER scores for very complex (sub)processes, we argue that for the purpose of clustering, where the focus lies on the interpretability of the process models in each cluster, distinguishing between ``extremely unlikely'' and ``infinitesimally unlikely'' traces provides little additional value.